-Recently, Elise started a new series dedicated to keeping us informed about the growing seasons and what’s available when, and for a chef like me, this information is a God-send.
+We have a new series dedicated to keeping us informed about the growing seasons and what’s available when, and for a chef like me, this information is a God-send.

 These guides help me in creating my meal plans based around what I can find at my local farmers’ markets, as well as the grocery stores.
 Even at the grocery store, I tend to find that the fruits and veggies sold in season are cheaper and better-tasting than out-of-season produce shipped from exotic locales.

-This poached salmon pairs up nicely with Beet Citrus Salad with Kale and Pistachios.
+This poached salmon pairs up nicely with our Festive Beet Citrus Salad with Kale and Pistachios.
 I flake the filet into large chunks with two forks and toss it into the salad.
 This provides the perfect meal for our busiest day of the week.
 The dressing and salad can both be made one day ahead.
 You can’t beat that for a quick fix!

 I make this meal when I need to break us out of an eating rut.
 I’ll substitute the prunes in this recipe with sultanas (or golden raisins) because I also want to use those in Friday’s meal, and I always jump at the chance to use ingredients in multiple recipes throughout the week.
 Pair it with fluffy basmati rice or some store-bought naan for a full meal.
 Leftovers also pack up perfectly for the next day’s lunch.